August – October 2017

 Nice late evening reflections on the river as Burhou I discharges round timber on the last offical day of the meteorological summer 2017.

-Marne arrives from Birkenhead on Wednesday afternoon,her last call to Wicklow was in March 2012 when she also loaded scrap metal.
+Marne arrives from Birkenhead on Wednesday afternoon, her first call to Wicklow was in March 2012 when she also loaded scrap metal, she called on one more occasion over the years.

 Scot Leader leaves the port stern first on Wednesday after discharging a part cargo of timber.